ome/omero-documentation/omero/sysadmins/troubleshooting.rst

             $ export JAVA_OPTS=-Xmx3G
             $ omero import ...

-Another change required is to adjust the OMERO.server configuration.
+Another change that may be required is to adjust the OMERO.server configuration.
 Run the following command:

 ::